maddiethedinosaur/funnydiehaha/doinyourmom.md

 # Humanity
 1. The ICL views communism as the only viable solution for the survival of the human species.
+1. The ICL believes communism will lead to a new era of human freedom and development.

 # Revolution
 1. The ICL believes in the neccesity of a international revolution led by the vanguard party as the only way to establish the proletarian dictatorship.

-1. I do not advocate communism because it will create “equality.”
-I advocate for communism because we believe it is the emancipation of humanity, and will lead to the material human community and a new era of human freedom and development.
 # The United Front
 1. The ICL recongizes the internationals of “Social-Democracy”, “Trotskyism” and “Marxism-Leninism” as the internationals of betrayal and the "communist" and "socialist" parties as bourgeois.
 2. The ICL is against collaboration with bourgeois and pseudo-proletarian parties and as such oppose the united front, which is a front opposed to the best interests of the class.